Last updated 29 November 2022

-Stop in for a cocktail at Macq 01, or stroll over to the sandstone buildings of Salamanca Place and cut though the laneway where the sign says ‘Kelly’s Steps’.
-These stone steps brings you up to Battery Point.
-Walk 100 metres or so to Hampden Road where you will find a Battery Point favourite Jackman & McRoss bakery.
+Stop in for a cocktail at Macq 01, or stroll over to the sandstone buildings of Salamanca Place and cut through the laneway where the sign says ‘Kelly’s Steps’.
+These stone steps bring you up to Battery Point.
+Walk 100 metres or so to Hampden Road where you will find a Battery Point favourite Jackman and McRoss Bakery.

 At night time

 Following recommendations, the first night I walked up Elizabeth Street to the intimate wine bar, Sonny Hobart the second night (a Friday night) I went to Pablos Cocktails and Dreams live music bar to hear Billy Whitton play some of the best blues music I have heard in a while.